Cloistered

 even when by many known

-for the you that’s shown
+for the I that’s outward shown

-is the you that’s not your own
+is the I that’s not our own

 rob kistner © 2012